ably/ably-java/README.md

         runOnUiThread(new Runnable() {
         @Override
         public void run() {
                 //Update your UI here
             }
         });

-        //If you are in fragment or other class Handler handler = new Handler(Looper.getMainLooper());
+        //If you are in Fragment or other class Handler handler = new Handler(Looper.getMainLooper());
         handler.post(new Runnable() {
             @Override